Omari Hardwick Workout and Diet

 ‘I tend to drink water all day, but maybe a ginger ale for lunch.
 I also like to treat myself to an oatmeal cookie.’

-Omari Hardwick’s Fitness Routine
+Omari Hardwick’s Workout Routine

 Hardwick does high intensity, full-body training at least a few times a week.
 HIIT workouts burn maximum calories in minimum time and raise your metabolism so you can continue to burn fat for hours afterward.